kenvantilburg/solar-basin-dynamics/data/readme.txt

 notebook code/PaperPlots.nb--see that file for the usage of each data file.

-hist.npy is an output of code/secular_pt.ipynb: a 3D (histogram) array (x,y,z) of the time-averaged solar basin density
+hist.npy is an output of code/secular_pt.ipynb: a 3D
+(histogram) array (x,y,z) of the time-averaged solar basin density.

 Q_DP_solar.csv is the energy loss rate Q for dark photons in the sun.
 It is tabualated in code/Summary/constraints.ipynb.